newjersey/navigator.business.nj.gov/content/src/licenses/massage-therapy.md

 > - A renewed business registration valid for two years
 >
 > **What if don't renew my registration?**\
 > If you don't renew your registration, your license will be suspended and you won't be able to legally run your business.
-You will need to contact your licensing board for reinstatement procedures and associated fees.
+You need to contact your licensing board for reinstatement procedures and associated fees.